AnimaVillis/ghostflarumintegration/README.md

 4. **Run the Script:**
    - Execute the script to update your Flarum forum with the latest Ghost blog posts.

+5. **Install by pip**
+   - 'pip install html2text' for convert html to bbcode
+   - 'pip install requests' for requests from api.

 ## **Configuration**

 - **`ghost_api_key`:** API key for the Ghost blog.